 Achieving the SACE

-To gain the SACE students complete about two years of full-time study which most students spread over three years.
-There are two stages to the SACE,
+To gain the SACE, students complete about two years of full-time study which many students spread over three years.
+There are two stages to the SACE:

 - Stage One, which most students do in Year 11, apart from the Personal Learning Plan, which most students are likely to do in Year 10.